Search: 82 results

 See therefore, and take knowledge of all the lurking places where he hideth himself, and come ye again to me with the certainty, and I will go with you: and it shall come to pass, if he be in the land, that I will search him out throughout all the thousands of Judah.

-On the way he came to the sheepfolds where there was a cave; and Saul went in to relieve himself.
-Now David and his men were sitting in the cave’s innermost recesses.
+He came to the sheepfolds by the road, where there was a cave.
+Saul went into it to relieve himself.
+Now David and his men were sitting in the recesses of the cave.

 David also arose afterward, and went out of the cave, and cried after Saul, saying, My lord the king.
 And when Saul looked behind him, David stooped with his face to the earth, and bowed himself.